openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 .. thumbnail:: https://raw.githubusercontent.com/openforis/clip-time-series/master/doc/img/viz_gee.png
     :alt: viz
     :group: clip-time-series
-    :title: An example set of parameter to create a .pdf file.
-Data summary can be found in the orange rectangle
+    :title: An example set of parameters to create a .pdf file; data summary can be found in the orange rectangle

 Export data
 -----------

-Select the only button available to send your images to GEE or Planet.
+Select the only available button to send your images to GEE or Planet.

 .. attention::